Code-Institute-Submissions/outerzone/README.md

 A website for record label, Outer Zone, in order to showcases the label's artists and build a community of fans.
 Users are able to find out more about the artists, their releases and upcoming gigs.
 Those who register can buy records and merchandise, rate their purchases and speak with fellow fans through the Outer Zone Forum.

 ---
 ## User Experience
-### Target Audience
-The target audience are:
-- fans of electronic music
-- predominately in the 20-45 age bracket
-- English speaking
-- located anywhere in the world

 ### Client Goals
 The client is a Glasgow-based independent record label, who specialises in electronic music.
 Prior to the creation